Do I have to pay to offer tenants Reposit?

 Which tenants are eligible for Reposit?

 Reposit is available for tenants receiving DSS or students with no credit score as long as the landlord/letting agent references a guarantor on the tenant's behalf.

 Is the tenant still incentivised to look after the property?

 Yes, tenants are still liable for any damages and they will still have to pay any costs at the end of the tenancy, exactly like they would with a deposit.
 We make the tenant fully aware that we are not offering them insurance when they sign our terms and conditions.
 If a tenant defaults on any fair end of tenancy charges then Reposit reserves the right to take further action which may affect their future credit rating.

 What is covered by a Reposit?

-We honour whatever is in your own contract with the tenant up to the value of six weeks’ rent.
+We honour whatever is in your own contract with the tenant up to the value of eight weeks’ rent.
 This includes but is not limited to, any damages to the property or garden, missing items, unpaid rent and cleaning costs.

 What’s the process if there are damages at the end of the tenancy?

 At the end of the tenancy, after negotiating with the tenant as normal, you log in to your Reposit account, type in the charge and reason and it will be sent directly to the tenant(s).
 Your tenant can pay directly using any card and we pay it across to your nominated account in one working day.